aojea/kindnet/README.md

-# KindNet: A Minimalistic Kubernetes Network Plugin
+# Kindnet: A Minimalistic Kubernetes Network Plugin

-KindNet is a simple and lightweight Kubernetes network plugin designed for performance and scalability.
+Kindnet is a simple and lightweight Kubernetes network plugin designed for performance and scalability.

 <p align="center"><img alt="musselgrinho" src="./musselgrinho.png" width="300px" /></p>

 ## Goal

-Born from years of experience running and debugging complex network issues in Kubernetes, KindNet focuses on providing essential networking functionality without unnecessary complexity.
+Born from years of experience running and debugging complex network issues in Kubernetes, Kindnet focuses on providing essential networking functionality without unnecessary complexity.
 It's opinionated by design, so you can focus on your applications, not your network.

 ## History